notjik/inno-interim-certification-4/README.md

 # Bot from the intermediate certification of the course "Code Future" of Innopolis University

+> Implement a bot, selecting a subscription to the service (basic, premium, vip), using a menu called using the /menu command, and displaying a message after selecting a successful subscription.

 ### Stack:
 * ##### aiogram
 * ##### dotenv